Research

 Antimicrobial Research & Technology

 Bacteria can rapidly evolve to develop resistance to antibiotics, presenting a growing and very dangerous problem.
 In a “post-antibiotic era”, bacterial diseases would once again be untreatable, and many standard treatments, including surgical operations, could become unusable.
-To boost the search for new treatment options, in the collaborative PeptAid project, we are focusing on short proteins called antimicrobial peptides (AMPs), which are produced naturally by various animal and plant species.
+To boost the search for new treatment options, we focus on short proteins called antimicrobial peptides (AMPs), which are produced naturally by various animal and plant species.
 These host defence proteins can protect against infection, or reduce the harm caused by an existing infection.

 Environmental Genomics